Weblate

 xgettextwould update the.potfile.
 For example, perhaps the string “Okay” would change to “Done”. - At this point, we would lose all history in Weblate.

-msgmerge has a --previous option which will sometimes keep contextual information in a file.
+msgmerge has a --previous option which will keep contextual information in a file if you already had a translation for that string.
 For example, if I change “Okay” to “Okay 2” and run msgmerge with --previous, the resulting french.po file looks like this:

 #: Src/I18N/Messages/DialogStrings.cs:22#, fuzzy#| msgctxt "Buttons"#| msgid "Okay"msgctxt "Buttons"msgid "Okay 2"msgstr "D’accord"Without --previous, it looks like this: